PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `buffer_rounds` from `stitched_round_window(...)` applies that safe value;
 supplying an undersized value still fails loudly.

+For multiple windows, `DetectorErrorModel.round_schedule(...)` returns a reusable `DemSliceRoundSchedule`.
+Its `stitch(...)` and `required_buffer_rounds(...)` methods reuse the already-derived ownership, stream layout, relative mappings, and slice contributions instead of compiling the schedule again for every window.
+The one-shot model methods remain convenience wrappers over the same provider.

 `LogicalCircuitBuilder.build_algorithm_descriptor(...)` uses this path for its per-segment models.
 Segment DEMs may contain look-ahead detectors needed to preserve a cross-boundary source, while segment metadata counts only the